lastboy/js.utils/README.md

         + global    {Boolean}   the packages are global, optional values are true/false
         + list      {Array}     specific list of packages names (or else result all)
         + depth     {string}    npm argument for how deep the rabbit hole goes.
-                                -1 for unlimited (Not recommended, this will throw an error, this is npm behaviour)
+            + -1 for unlimited (Not recommended, NPM will might throw an error about "max depth reached")
     + callback {Function}       callback function for collecting the results. (get the data: this.data)
         + err       {String}    In case an error occurred this variable will contain the error data or else 'undefined'
         + this.data {Object}    An object containing the packages names with a true/false value indicating if the package installed.